-- DHCS Academy, originally made possible by the California Health Care Foundation, The SCAN Foundation, and Blue Shield of California Foundation, provides comprehensive training for managers and supervisors in California’s Department of Health Care Services (DHCS).
+- DHCS Academy, originally supported by the California Health Care Foundation, The SCAN Foundation, and Blue Shield of California Foundation, provides comprehensive training for managers and supervisors in California’s Department of Health Care Services (DHCS).

-- New Hampshire Medicaid Academy, made possible by the New England States Consortium Systems Organization (NESCSO), is providing leadership and professional development training focused on helping state staff in adopting a value-based payment mindset across the state program.
+- New Hampshire Health and Human Services Academy, made possible by the New England States Consortium Systems Organization (NESCSO), provides leadership and professional development training focused on supporting state staff as they adopt a value-based payment approach across the state program.

-- Vermont Medicaid Academy, which launched in December 2016 through support from NESCSO, focuses on fostering cross-agency partnerships and professional development to achieve the state’s Agency of One goals.
+- Vermont Agency of Human Services Leadership Academy, which launched in December 2016 through support from NESCSO and the Agency of Human Services, focuses on fostering cross-agency partnerships and professional development to achieve the state’s Agency of One goals.

-For each Academy, CHCS develops the curriculum, provides expert facilitation, and fosters cross-agency relationships with a focus on improving the effectiveness and efficiency of publicly financed care.
-The Academies typically enroll 25-30 competitively selected staff from Medicaid and other partnering agencies to participate in six- to nine-month cohorts of intensive, hands-on training.
-As part of the training sessions, participants develop leadership projects, individually and in teams, to apply newfound policy knowledge to address immediate state challenges.
+For each Academy, CHCS develops the curriculum in alignment with state policy priorities, provides expert facilitation, and fosters cross-agency relationships with a focus on improving the effectiveness and efficiency of publicly financed care.
+The Academies typically enroll 25-35 staff from Medicaid and other partnering agencies to participate in a multi-month cohort of intensive, hands-on training.
+As part of the training sessions, participants develop leadership projects, individually and in teams, to apply newfound policy knowledge to address current state challenges.